What is AI in gaming?.

 What are the kinds of AI in games?

-This is basically the opposite of deterministic behavior.
-Nondeterministic behavior has some level of uncertainty (which depends on the AI method that is used and how well that AI method is understood).
+This is basically the opposite of deterministic behaviour.
+Nondeterministic behaviour has some level of uncertainty (which depends on the AI method that is used and how well that AI method is understood).
 If you want to get a better idea of what this is all about, just look at an NPC that learns the moves and tactics of a player and adapts to counter them.
 For such learning, a neural network, Bayesian technique, or genetic algorithm could be used.

 The benefits of AI in games